lemurengine/lemurbot/README.md

 php artisan serve
 ```

+## Note about deployment
+When you deploy to your live server remember to perform the steps below to update your live data

+    php artisan lemur:upgrade 9.0.0
+    php artisan migrate

 ### More information
 Check out the docs for more information about how to use the portal and talk to the bot.